rancher/backup-restore-operator/README.md

 - Migrating your *Rancher application* between K8S distributions (of the same version).
 - (Optional) Storing and restoring backups using [Kubernetes Encryption at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).

+What the Backup Restore Operator is not:
+- A downstream cluster snapshot tool,
+- A replacement for ETCD cluster backups,
+- Configured to back up user-created resources on the Rancher cluster.

 ### Branches and Releases

 *  the tag `v5.x.x` is cut from the `release/v5.0` branch for Rancher v2.9.x line